-For 2021, Mr. Palekar's annualized base salary was \$565,000, Dr. Mansbach's annualized base salary was \$440,000, and Mr. Le-Nguyen's annualized base salary was \$410,000, each of which was increased by 4, 5.7, and 6.1 percent, respectively, from the levels in effect during 2020 as part of the annual review process in consultation with Aon Radford, our independent compensation consultant retained by the Compensation Committee of the Board of Directors.
+For 2020, Mr. Palekar's annualized base salary was \$530,000, Dr. Mansbach's annualized base salary was \$420,000, and Mr. Le-Nguyen's annualized base salary was \$370,000, all of which were increased from the levels in effect during 2019 as part of the annual review process in consultation with Aon Radford, our independent compensation consultant retained by the Compensation Committee of the Board of Directors.
 In establishing salary levels, we consider each executive's individual experience, responsibilities and performance and market data regarding the pay levels of similarly situated executives at our peer companies.
 We target setting base salaries at or near the median level of similarly situated executives in our peer group, adjusting based on consideration of each executive's individual experience, responsibilities and performance.
-Following the 2021 adjustments, each NEO was at or near the median of similarly situated executives using peer company data.
+Following the 2020 adjustments, each NEO was at or near the median of similarly situated executives using peer company data.

-Annual Cash Incentive
+Annual Incentive

-For fiscal year 2021, Mr. Palekar, Dr. Mansbach and Mr. Le-Nguyen were eligible to receive annual incentive bonuses determined as a percentage of base salary based upon achievement of pre-established corporate goals related to achieving initiation of the NASH phase 2b study (weighted 25%), topline results of the SHTG POC study (weighted 15%), topline results in connection with the NASH histology cohort Study (weighted 10%), , CMC and manufacturing goals (weighted 25%), target net operating expense of \$80,000,000 (weighted 10%), corporate development goals (weighted 10%) and human resources goals (weighted 5%) and, for all NEOs other than Mr. Palekar, individual performance goals related to clinical trials, strategic planning and execution, finance and human resources, business development and investor relations in the case of Dr. Mansbach, and operations, budget, supply availability and compliance, manufacturing scale-up and formulation development in the case of Mr. Le-Nguyen.
-The corporate goals were weighted 100% for Mr. Palekar and 75% for Dr. Mansbach and Mr. Le-Nguyen and the individual goals were weighted 25% for Dr. Mansbach and Mr. Le-Nguyen, For 2021, the target bonus opportunities were equal to 50%, 40% and 40% of base salary for each of Mr. Palekar, Dr. Mansbach and Mr. Le-Nguyen, respectively.
-Following the end of the fiscal year, our Board evaluated the performance of Mr. Palekar, Dr. Mansbach and Mr. Le-Nguyen, and based on Company achievement of the corporate performance goals at 90% and attainment of 90% and 106% of the respective individual performance goals for each of Dr. Mansbach and Mr. Le-

-Nguyen, respectively, determined to award bonuses to the named executive officers as disclosed in the Non-Equity Incentive Plan Compensation column of the 2021 Summary Compensation Table above.
+For fiscal year 2020, Mr. Palekar, Dr. Mansbach and Mr. Le-Nguyen were eligible to receive annual incentive bonuses determined as a percentage of base salary based upon achievement of pre-established corporate goals related to achieving topline results in connection with the NASH POC Study (weighted 40%), initiation of and enrollment in the SHTG POC Study (weighted 15%), CMC and manufacturing goals (weighted 20%), target net operating expense of \$60,300,000 (weighted 10%), corporate development goals (weighted 10%) and human resources goals (weighted 5%) and, for all NEOs other than Mr. Palekar, individual performance goals related to clinical trials, strategic planning and execution, finance and human resources, in the case of Dr. Mansbach, and operations, budget and people management, in the case of Mr. Le-Nguyen.
+The corporate goals were weighted 100% for Mr. Palekar and 75% for Dr. Mansbach and Mr. Le-Nguyen and the individual goals were weighted 25% for Dr. Mansbach and Mr. Le-Nguyen, respectively.
+Following the end of the fiscal year, our Board evaluated the performance of Mr. Palekar, Dr. Mansbach and Mr. Le-Nguyen, and based on Company achievement of the corporate performance goals at 125% and attainment of 109% and 121% of the respective individual performance goals for each of Dr. Mansbach and Mr. Le-Nguyen, respectively, determined to award bonuses to the named executive officers as disclosed in the Non-Equity Incentive Plan Compensation column of the 2020 Summary Compensation Table above.
+In addition, Dr. Mansbach received discretionary bonuses in respect of performance during 2020 related to contributions pertaining to the successful results of the Phase 1b/2a NASH trial and our public offering of common stock.
+Mr. Le-Nguyen also received discretionary bonuses in respect of performance during 2020 primarily related to the achievement of milestones related to drug supply as well as for contributions pertaining to the successful results of the Phase 1b/2a NASH trial.

-Annual Equity Incentive
+Equity Incentive

-During 2021, all of our named executive officers received stock option awards and performance-based restricted stock units under the Amended and Restated 2019 Equity Incentive Plan.
-The performance-based restricted stock units vest in three equal installments on the first, second and third anniversaries of the date of grant subject to achievement of specified milestone events and continued service through each such date.
-See the table titled "Outstanding Equity Awards at 2021 Fiscal-Year End" for more information with respect to these grants.
+During 2020, all of our named executive officers received stock option awards under the Amended and Restated 2019 Equity Incentive Plan.
+See the table titled "Outstanding Equity Awards at 2020 Fiscal-Year End" for more information with respect to these grants.